pragmaticprogrammer18/Heaps_Project/README.md

 `make` compiles the project into an executable

-'make run' executes the executable
+`make run` executes the executable